Muhammad-Sarfaraz/ByteLogs/cp/guide.md

 ### Problem Solving Strategies
 The two main problem-solving strategies are backward reasoning (goal reduction) and forward reasoning, also known as top-down and bottom-up reasoning, respectively.

+#### Forward Reasoning
+Forward Reasoning: Start from the input and solve step-by-step to get the output.
+Example: To find the sum of numbers in a list:
+- Start with the list.
+- Initialize sum to 0.
+- Add each number to the sum.
+- Output the sum.

+#### Backward Reasoning: Start from the desired output and think backward to the input.
+Example: To find the sum of numbers in a list:
+- Start with the needed sum.
+- Realize you need to add all numbers.
+- Think of iterating through the list.
+- Start with an empty sum and add each number.

+#### Short Summary
+- Forward Reasoning: Step-by-step from start to finish.
+[Input to Output]
+- Backward Reasoning: Step-by-step from finish to start.
+[Output to Input]

 #### Time-complexity
 Time complexity is a way to express how the running time of an algorithm grows as the size of the input increases.